Advice from Departments

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?

 We offer a range of courses that fulfill distribution requirements.
-Each year, we offer German 125 and 127 (fall) as well as 126, which are the three courses in the sequence needed to fulfill the language requirement.
+Each year, we offer German 125 and 127 (fall) as well as 126 (spring), which are the three courses in the sequence needed to fulfill the language requirement.
 We also offer German 242 (fall) and 233 (spring) which each fulfill the L (Literature) requirement.
 German 233 (spring) also fulfills the I (International Diversity) requirement.
 In other years, we offer different courses that fulfill the L, I or H (Historical) requirements.

 What else would be helpful for first-year students to know?